What is Medicare Supplement Plan G?

 Medicare Supplement rate increases typically occur once per year, usually on your policy anniversary date or birthday month.
 Insurance companies must file rate increase requests with state insurance departments, which review and approve or deny the requests.

 Historically, Plan G premiums increased by 4-7% annually.
-However, recent years have seen more substantial increases:
+However, recent years have seen substantially larger increases driven by healthcare inflation and the 9.7% jump in the Part B premium for 2026:

-• Some companies have filed increases of 15-35% in certain states
+- Some carriers have filed increases of 15-20%+ in certain states on older blocks

 Managing Rate Increases